Namibia is a land of stunning scenery, dramatic mountain ranges, amazing wildlife and great adventure

 Our Namibia experience included a quad bike tour over the dunes near Walvis Bay.
 Our guide, experienced naturalist Fanie DePreez of Kuiseb Delta Adventures, introduced us to the smaller desert fauna, including dung beetles, tiny mice and desert fruits.

 The shifting sands of the Kuiseb Delta expose a large area revealing hundreds of ancient footprints, both animal and human.
 Fanie showed the travellers a burial site, at least 2000 years old.

 From the coast, we headed for Sesriem and the dunes of Sossusvlei, arguably the tallest in the world.

-And finally we travelled through the steepest pass in Namibia, where the road is paved, not tarred, to our last campsite, tucked in among some huge boulders populated by rock dassies, a furry animal of approximately 3 to 4 kilograms.
+And finally we travelled through the steepest pass in Namibia.
+Because it is so steep the road is paved, not tarred.
+Our last campsite was tucked in among some huge boulders which were populated by rock dassies, a furry animal of approximately 3 to 4 kilograms.

 Namibia is a land of stunning scenery, of rocky deserts and sandy coastline, of amazing wildlife, creative campsites and friendly people and you can see it all in our latest video Namibia Experience: a Self Drive African Adventure.